Increasing Survivability and Thrivability for Preterm Infants

 - Today, one preemie is born every minute.

-- This creates a lifetime of financial and emotional costs.
+- Negative outcomes in the NICU for preterm birth infants create a lifetime of financial and emotional costs.

 NICU Level 3 & 4 Preemies are